Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Discussion

-\item That within measurement errors, the amplitudes of {\it msf} are the same for optical and UV spectra is an important point because the restoring force of high-frequency pulsations is due to pressure imbalances (from their high frequencies they are likely to be p-modes).
+\item Within measurement errors, the amplitudes of {\it msf} are the same for optical and UV spectra.
+This is an important point because the restoring force of high-frequency pulsations is due to pressure imbalances (from their high frequencies they are likely to be p-modes).
 Model atmosphere simulations indicate that temperature variations from pulsations represented by spherical harmonics cause flux variations in early-type B stars that are $\approx$2${\frac 12}$ times as large as in the optical, not equal to them as observed.
-Multiband observations of $\beta$\,Cephei stars verify this prediction \citep[e.g.,][]{Barry et al.1984}. \end{enumerate}

-Of these arguments, the near wavelength-independence of amplitudes in the UV and optical is potentially the most powerful.
-Yet, this argument pertains mainly to classical $g$ and especially $p$ modes for which local buoyancy or thermal/compression variations are competitive or dominant as restoring forces.
-For very rapidly rotating Be stars, the Coriolis force ensures that surface particle motions will be more horizontal, thus mitigating vertical compression.
-The efficacy of rotation to flatten the wavelength-dependence awaits an empirical investigation in the UV.
-The effects seem to have been investigated theoretically so far only up to intermediate-degree ($\mathit{l}$=3-4) g and p modes \citep[e.g.,][]{Pigulski et al.2017}.